JPX Dashboard

 Compliance RatePercentage of total operations that occurred outside curfew hours: (total − curfew) ÷ total.

 HELIRotary-wing aircraft.
 Tracked separately due to distinct noise profile.
-Average estimated noise: ~82 dB.
+Average estimated noise: ~82 dB(A).

 JETTurbojet or turbofan-powered fixed-wing aircraft.
 Generally the highest noise profiles.
-Average: ~84 dB.
+Average: ~84 dB(A).

 SeaplaneFloat-equipped aircraft capable of water landings.
 At KJPX, primarily Cessna 208 Caravans on amphibious floats operating between NYC Skyports and the Hamptons.